RikzahK/RikzahK/README.md

 ---

 ## Profile
-AI-focused engineer and Oracle APEX Cloud Applications professional, specializing in **intelligent, scalable, and production-ready systems**.
+AI-focused engineer specializing in production-grade intelligent systems with measurable real-world impact.

-I have designed and delivered **enterprise-grade software platforms** integrating AI, cloud, and automation technologies, with a focus on **real-world impact, reliability, and usability**.
+During my undergraduate studies, I developed a full-scale software platform that was deployed immediately and has since been scaled for broader use in industry.

+Since then, my work has focused on integrating artificial intelligence with scalable software systems, delivering solutions that are reliable, maintainable, and optimized for real-world deployment.

+My approach emphasizes building systems that are practical, efficient, and designed to solve real-world challenges effectively.

-Currently, I am working on **Oracle Cloud Applications** while pursuing **advanced AI and NLP research** for master’s level studies.
+Currently, I am working as **Oracle Cloud Applications engineer ** while pursuing **advanced AI and NLP research** at master’s level .

 ---

 ## Current Projects
-- **AI-Powered Quran Memorization & Tarteel Coach** – Provides real-time feedback on recitation and Tajweed rules.
-- **Oracle APEX Cloud Applications** – Enterprise-grade, secure, and scalable applications for businesses.
+**Oracle APEX Cloud Applications** – Enterprise-grade, secure, and scalable applications for businesses.
-- **Intelligent Automation & Data Analytics** – AI-driven platforms for workflow optimization and actionable insights.
-- **Scalable Full-Stack Systems** – Web and mobile applications integrating AI and cloud for production deployment.
 - **AI-Powered Intelligent Systems** – Machine learning integrated with platforms to deliver innovative, production-ready solutions.

 ---